sunpengfei1122/DLTC/README.md

 ## Installation

 We use Tensorpack to accelerate the training process.
 Below is an example using the Fashion-MNIST dataset, where you can achieve an accuracy of 89.59% with a two fully-connected layer model.
+However, you can easily use TensorFlow if you are not familiar with Tensorpack, just replace the main training code.

 **How to run:**
 1. Install the Tensorpack package